• Skip to primary navigation

 To Prepare the Pearl Onions

-• Using sharp knife, cut away root ends of all onions.
+• Place 1 pound fresh pearl onions on cutting board.
+Using sharp knife, cut away root ends of all onions.
 Discard trimmed ends.
 Prepare ice water bath and set aside.

 • Transfer boiled onions to ice water bath.
 Use hand or spoon to swirl onions in ice water until onions are cool enough to handle.